 NuMedii’s Big Data technology uses machine learning, pattern matching, and network biology algorithms to find new indications for existing drugs.
 Three publications by researchers at Stanford University have already shown the promise of NuMedii’s approach.
 In each case, researchers demonstrated novel activity for existing drugs in preclinical experiments as predicted by NuMedii’s technology.
 Most recently, researchers showed that certain antidepressants identified with NuMedii’s technology have activity in experimental models of small cell lung cancer.

-After a novel treatment is identified and validated in appropriate preclinical models, NuMedii will optimize the formulation and administration of the drug for the new use and advance the program to early clinical development.
+After white sands naples finds the novel treatment which needs to be identified and validated in appropriate preclinical models, NuMedii will optimize the formulation and administration of the drug for the new use and advance the program to early clinical development.
 In most cases, NuMedii expects to leverage the expedited 505(b)(2) regulatory pathway in the United States for drugs previously approved by the FDA.
 NuMedii ultimately looks to license the drug to specialty pharmaceutical companies, as it has done with Aptalis Pharma.
 In its work with Thomson Reuters, NuMedii will own and be responsible for any resulting drug development programs.

 “Our collaboration with NuMedii is an opportunity to combine the leading information sources available with novel analytics, data integration and biomedical expertise in a way that has not been done before outside of a laboratory environment,” said Joe Donahue, senior vice president, Thomson Reuters Life Sciences.
 “We are excited to be working closely with NuMedii to utilize this approach to speed the discovery of new drug candidates.”